Fire Protection — General Requirements (29 CFR 1926.150)

 Fire protection requirements under Subpart F apply throughout all phases of construction.
 The standard requires a fire protection program, adequate fire extinguisher coverage, monthly inspections, and proper handling of flammable materials.
 These requirements apply from groundbreaking through project completion:

-• Fire protection program must be developed and implemented throughout all phases of construction
+- Fire protection program must be implemented throughout all phases of construction

-• Fire extinguishers rated at least 2A must be provided for every 3,000 square feet of protected area
+- Fire extinguishers rated at least 2A for general use

 Most Common Violations